jjscc/H2SA-Net/README.md

 # README
-This is the official code for our MICCA 2026 publication: Hierarchical Hyperbolic Self-Attention Network for Medical Image Segmentation
+This is the official code for our MICCAI 2026 publication: Hierarchical Hyperbolic Self-Attention Network for Medical Image Segmentation

  The code will release soon.